gitbackspacer/data-visualisation-course/README.md

 - Explore various options

-- other network example we have is `05062019-signalink-UTh27h.cys` we downloaded using the following config:
+- other network example we have is `05062019-signalink-UTh27h.cys` we downloaded from (http://signalink.org/download) using the following config:

 ```yaml
 SignaLink export config: